-A field trip is also organised for the September of Year 13.
-It is recommended that all students studying the full biology A-level attend this trip as it covers important aspects of topics 5 and 7 as well as a required practical.
+A field day is also organised for the September of Year 13.
+All students studying the full biology A-level must attend this tip as it covers important aspects of topic 5 and 7 as well as a required practical.